Windscribe/Desktop-App/README.md

 ### Build the Windscribe 2.0 app

 Go to subfolder tools and run 'build_all'.
 Assuming all goes well with the build, the installer will be placed in build-exe.
 You can run 'build_all debug' for a debug build.
+Note that a debug build is required to connect the VPN when building without code signing.

 ## Mac
 ### Prerequisites